asib/part2-project/door_opacity_fs_impl/readme.txt

  MORE.
 This file exists only for the purpose of generating a signature.
  - "ecdsa_sig" contains the ECDSA signature of the uncompressed encoding of the public point.
+ - "terminal_ecdsa_pub" contains the provisioning terminal's X509-encoded public
+ key.
+We need this to verify card certificates.